 Some parts of the U.S. experience a deep freeze, while other areas have milder winter weather.
 In the first case, you will probably have brought your potted plants in already.
 But even in areas known for mild winters, unexpected frost and even freezing can happen.
 That’s when plants left outside in a cold snap may get damaged.

 Although some plants tolerate cold temperatures, others may suffer from light frost or a freeze.
 A hard freeze is more dangerous to plants than frost.
 But you may be able to rescue your wilted plant.
 It will depend on what type of plant it is and the length of time or severity of the cold it was exposed to.
+If you have ferns, fern care in winter is also very important to keeping them alive.

 Cold-shocked plants typically droop.
 They lose color and their foliage curls and falls off.
 Examine the leaves.
 Spots of white, yellow, or red near the veins signify dead cells that frost killed.
 A plant’s foliage may have been bruised or discolored in a light freeze.
 If this happened, wait for damaged parts to fall off alone.